odpi/egeria/open-metadata-implementation/access-services/information-view/information-view-server/docs/user/submit-data-view.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Add Comment Reply
+# Submit a data view

-Adds a comment to an existing comment as a reply.
+Create a data view as a view on top of other relational database sources.

 ```